 Since 2014, there have been a number of key efforts to reform the personnel security clearance process.
 For example, following the September 2013 shooting at the Washington Navy Yard, the PAC conducted a 120-day interagency review to assess risks inherent in the federal government's security, suitability, and credentialing processes.
-The February 2014 report resulting from that review highlighted 37 recommendations to improve, among other things, the federal government's processes for granting security clearances.
-Some of the recommendations address longstanding issues of the reform effort-such as improving data sharing between local, state, and federal law enforcement; and others are consistent with previous GAO recommendations.
-The status of the implementation of these recommendations is discussed later in this report.
+The February 2014 report resulting from that review highlighted 37 recommendations to improve, among other things, the federal government's processes for granting security clearances.36 Some of the recommendations address longstanding issues of the reform effort-such as improving data sharing between local, state, and federal law enforcement; and others are consistent with previous GAO recommendations.37 The status of the implementation of these recommendations is discussed later in this report.

-In addition, in March 2014, OMB established Insider Threat and Security Clearance Reform as a government-wide, cross-agency priority goal in part to improve interagency coordination and implementation within the
+In addition, in March 2014, OMB established Insider Threat and Security Clearance Reform as a government-wide, cross-agency priority goal in part to improve interagency coordination and implementation within the area of personnel security clearances.38 Through this goal, the PAC and executive-branch agencies are to work to improve oversight to ensure that investigations and adjudications meet government-wide quality standards.
+From the second quarter of fiscal year 2014 to the fourth quarter of fiscal year 2016, the PAC has reported quarterly on, among

-&lt;sup>36OMB, February 2014 Suitability and Security Processes Review-Report to the President (February 2014).
+36OMB, February 2014 Suitability and Security Processes Review-Report to the President (February 2014).

-&lt;sup>37In May 2009, we found that the executive branch's annual reports to Congress on the personnel security clearance process provided decision makers with limited data on quality.
+37In May 2009, we found that the executive branch's annual reports to Congress on the personnel security clearance process provided decision makers with limited data on quality.
 We recommended that the Deputy Director for Management of OMB, in the capacity as Chair of the PAC, include metrics on quality in future versions of the IRTPA-required annual report to Congress on personnel security clearances.
 OMB concurred with the recommendation; however, the 2010 report to Congress did not include quality metrics, and the IRTPA reporting requirement expired in 2011.
 GAO, DOD Personnel Clearances: Comprehensive Timeliness Reporting, Complete Clearance Documentation, and Quality Measures Are Needed to Further Improve the Clearance Process, GAO-09-400 (Washington D.C.: May 19, 2009).